Scroll Top

 Ways to get involved:

-If you would like to have your name included on our email list (letting you know about ways to advocate for marginalized people), serving on the HCWG Steering Committee, or helping in other ways, please contact:
+If you would like to have your name included on our email list (letting you know about ways to advocate for marginalized people), serving on the Justice in Action Working Group, or helping in other ways, please contact:

 How to donate:

-The Humanitarian Crisis Fund at Binkley devotes all of its funds to support our mission to address the marginalization of people in our society and their inhumane and unjust treatment.
+The Justice in Action Fund at Binkley devotes all of its funds to support our mission to address the marginalization of people in our society and their inhumane and unjust treatment.
 Donations can be made by:

-CHECK- Make checks payable to Binkley Baptist Church and include Humanitarian Crisis in the memo line.
+CHECK- Make checks payable to Binkley Baptist Church and include Justice in Action in the memo line.
 Mail checks to: Binkley Church, 1712 Willow Dr., Chapel Hill, NC 27514

 GIVE SECURELY ONLINE